yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

    kubectl apply -f ../configserver.yaml
    ```

+   The `configserver.yaml` file contains the necessary Kubernetes resources to deploy the Config Server.
+It includes:

+   - **ConfigMap** - `config-server-git-info`: Stores configuration data for the Config Server.
+   - **Deployment**: Manages the deployment of the Config Server, including resource requests and limits, probes for liveness and readiness, and lifecycle hooks.
+   - **Service**: Exposes the Config Server on port 8888.
+   - **ConfigMap** - `config-server-config`: Stores configuration data for the Config Server can be consumed by other deployments.

 4. **Verify the Deployment**

    Wait for the pod to start running.
 Check the status with: